ashish-r/create-global-state-selector/README.md

     const  store = { a: { b: { x:  55, y:  65, z:  'temp' } } };

     selectZ(store) // 'temp'

+## FYI
+`createGlobalStateSelector` uses `Object.fromEntries` and `Object.entries` which are not pollyfilled to reduce the package size.
+If needed, Please add your own polyfills, or target your polyfills accordingly for Babel, Webpack, Rollup etc.

 ## License